audacioustux/audacioustux/com-audacioustux/src/content/blog/a-programmers-companion-handbook.md

   - kickstart
   - resources
 ogImage: "assets/diataxis.png"
-description: A comprehensive guide for beginner programmers to kickstart their career.
+description: A comprehensive guide for beginner programmers to kickstart their exploration of the vast world of Computer Science.
 ---

 ## It's a draft